Current Courses

 ME 995 – Dynamics I Teaching Assistant Fall Semesters 2011–2014 – University of Tabriz

-The course covered kinematics, kinetics, force-momentum formulation for systems of particles in planar and three-dimensional motions, and rigid bodies in planar motions.
+The course covered kinematics, kinetics, and force-momentum formulation for systems of particles in planar and three-dimensional motion, as well as rigid bodies in planar motion.

 #Undergraduate#Theoretical